 I always voted on the side of improving access and quality of care, all while keeping private insurance costs flat or even lower.

 Maine has strong statutory support for the right to choose and to protect the bodily autonomy of women and girls.
-I fully support those laws and policies.
-I will fight against any move to restrict the right to a safe abortion.
-Abortion is a personal medical decision.
+Abortion should be your personal medical decision not mine.

 I am pro-labor and proud of my votes to support the rights of working people in Maine.
 Whether organized as a union or working in solidarity, our health care workers, wood workers, mill workers, store workers, and office workers need to be free of discrimination and paid a livable wage.